GetShortstack/docs/docs/README.md

 def post(item: ItemInBody):
   return item  # {"name": "Alec", "email": "email@mail.com", "phone": "123-456-7890"}
 ```

+To access and validate a json request body we use [Pydantic](https://pydantic-docs.helpmanual.io) models.
+The pydantic classes allow us to define what our data should be in plain python3 type hints.

 To test this we can use a tool like [Postman](https://www.postman.com) or you can use Shorstack's `endpoint runner` which you will find at the bottom of the editor.
 Select the `json body` editor and add a test request body and make sure the http method selected is `POST`.
 You can use this as a test request body: